mbalmaceda/prueba-walmart/README.md

 ## Search Engine Walmart Application

-This is a simple implementation of a Scrum Board, a tool that helps visualize and manage work.
-Originally it was first created in Toyota automotive, but nowadays it's widely used in software development.

-A Scrum Board is usually made of 3 columns - *TODO*, *InProgres*s & *Done*.
-In each column there are Post-it notes that represents task and their status.

-As already stated this project is an implementation of such board and made of 3 separate Docker containers that holds:
+This project is an implementation of such board and made of 3 separate Docker containers that holds:

-- MongoBD provided by Walmart
+- MongoBD
-- Java backend (Spring Boot)
+- Spring Boot
-- Angular frontend
+- Angular

 The entry point for a user is a website which is available under the
 address: **http://localhost:4200/**